 - benzodiazepines, such as Xanax (alprazolam) and Valium (diazepam)

-- sleep medications, such as Lunesta (eszopiclone) and Ambien (zolpidem)
+- sleep medications, such as Lunesta (eszopiclone) and Ambien and Ambien CR (zolpidem)

 Unless your doctor says it’s safe, you should avoid drinking alcohol or taking these drugs while using Sublocade or Suboxone.
-You may also need to avoid these drugs for a few months after your last Sublocade injection.
-This is because Sublocade can stay in your system for a while after your last dose.
+You may also need to avoid these drugs for a while after your last Sublocade injection.
+This is because Sublocade can stay in your system for over a year after your last dose.

 Breathing problems while taking Sublocade or Suboxone can be a medical emergency.
 In severe cases, breathing may stop completely and lead to coma or death.
 If you have trouble breathing while taking Sublocade or Suboxone, call 911 or your local emergency number right away.